View the full list of fields, first using long-form arguments:

 scyld-modimg -i <IMAGENAME> --upload

-Once this command completes, the old image content will overwrite the new image content meaning that the previously made changes are preserved.
+Once this command completes, the old image content overwrites the new image content and the changes made previously are preserved.

-Compute nodes that boot over the network download their kernel and initramfs at boot time from their parent-head-node, i.e. the first head node to respond to their DHCP request.
+Compute nodes that boot over the network download their kernel and initramfs at boot time from their parent head node (the first head node to respond to their DHCP request).
 The required kernel, initramfs, command line, and a reference to an image are combined within a ClusterWare boot configuration that can be assigned to the nodes.

-To update kernels or other packages within an image, named ''Prod202404'' in this example, a cluster administrator can run either:
+To update kernels or other packages within an image, named Prod202404

 scyld-modimg -i Prod202404 --chroot --overwrite --upload